towoe/circt/docs/Dialects/RTLIL/RationaleRTLIL.md

 [RTL Intermediate Language (RTLIL)](https://yosyshq.readthedocs.io/projects/yosys/en/latest/yosys_internals/formats/rtlil_rep.html).
 The RTLIL dialect reflects the design of this representation.
 In a simplistic view, RTLIL consists of modules which contain cells connected by wires.
-A cell is a container for logic and memory elements, specified by the type and further specialized with attributes.
-By mirroring the Yosys RTLIL IR in the CIRCT RTLIL dialect, the translation between the representations is straightforward.
+A cell is either a module instance or an element of logic, memory, or special use, specified by its type field.
+Its function is specialized with parameters and extra information like source location is provided in discardable attributes.
+By mirroring conveniently simplified Yosys RTLIL in the CIRCT RTLIL dialect, the translation between the representations is straightforward.
 To convert a design to the RTLIL dialect, a pass transforms core dialect operations into RTLIL operations.

 ## Design considerations

-In Yosys RTLIL, logic and memory elements are represented by cells.
+In Yosys RTLIL, module instances and logic and memory elements are represented by cells.
 The type of the cell is stored in a string parameter.
 The RTLIL dialect defines the operation `CellOp` to represent this general cell and uses `CellOpInterface` to define common methods to work with a cell.
 Concrete operations like `MuxOp` use this interface to allow for a common access to the arguments, while defining distinct operations which access type arguments to the correct string value.
+Submodule instances are modeled with `InstanceOp`.
+The goal is to eventually avoid `CellOp` from surviving RTLIL import as all will be converted to known concrete types or instances.

 Yosys uses multi-valued logic.
 This is expressed with `MValueType`, which is a bit array of states, where each state can be of: low, high, unknown,